 Developmental Executive Coaching – how it differs from today’s performance-based coaching

 It is interesting that around the same time as Esalen was formed, Jean Piaget was studying and developing his stages of cognitive development theory.
-Today we are still expanding and applying our knowledge as this work is led by numerous thought leaders, such as Ken Wilber (intergral theory), Susan Cook Greuter and Terri O’Fallon.
+Today we are still expanding and applying our knowledge as this work is led by numerous thought leaders, such as Ken Wilber (Integral theory), Susan Cook Greuter, Terri O’Fallon Robert Kegan, and many more (Developmentalists).

-I bring this up, because in my view, Stages of Ego Development, sits at the heart of Developmental Coaching and differentiates it from Performance Based Coaching, which is more closely aligned to sports coaching and Team Leader level Coaching.
+I bring this up, because in our view, Stages of Ego Development, sits at the heart of Developmental Coaching and differentiates it from Performance Based Coaching, which is based in the field of Behaviourism (strengths indicators, positive reinforcement, acronyms, strategies, etc.).

-Developmental Coaching, on the other hand, focuses on an Executives ‘meaning making’ structures and strategies, that drive and modulate a person’s actions and behaviours toward higher levels of achievement.
+Developmental Coaching, then, focuses on an Executives ‘meaning making’ structures, that drive and modulate a person’s actions and behaviours, toward higher levels of developmental growth, by expanding the overall view (meaning-making structures) of the client.

 Lenses used in Developmental Coaching